Amos-Luna/NLPDevelop/README.md

   Evidently, we get incorrect words:
   [**charac@@ristics** , **unlf~ly**]

-* Applying text-mining, text processing and BERT-transformers we get best candidate word.
-Then the correct sentence looks:
+* Applying text-mining, text processing and BERT-transformers we get best candidate word to replace them.
+Then the correct sentence looks like this:
 ```
     Now we are creating an OCR for handwritten
     Bengali text.
 The main problem arises due to